If you’re on Pinterest, I’d love it if you could use that button above! Thanks now let’s make some Cheesy Baked Vidalia Dip 🙂

 Oh have mercy!
 It will look like this.

 Lean in to your computer and see if you can smell that.
-You can’t?
+Uh-huh, you know what I am talking about.

-You can serve this with corn chips (I use the scoops kind) or crackers.
+You can serve this with corn chips (I use the scoops kind) or crackers or what the heck, just use a spoon.

 - 3 cups freshly shredded cheese I use 1.5 cups mild cheddar and 1.5 cups mozzarella but you can use all cheddar if you like